N3PDF/vegasflow/doc/source/index.rst

 With VegasFlow we aim to fill this gap between theoretical calculations and technical performance by providing a framework which can automatically make the best of the machine in which it runs.
 To that end VegasFlow is based on two technologies that together will enable a new age of research.

-    - `TensorFlow <https://www.tensorflow.org/>`_: the framework developed by Google and made public in November of 2015 is a perfect combination between performance and usability.
-With a focus on Deep Learning, TensorFlow provides an algebra library able to easily run operations in many different devices: CPUs, GPUs, TPUs with little input by the developer.
-Write your code once.

 How to cite ``vegaflow``?
 =========================